astronomer/docs/learn/astro-python-sdk.md

     These commands create all of the required data stores for the load step of your pipeline.
 Ensure that you have `ACCOUNTADMIN` permissions for your newly created database.

-## Step 2: Set up your Airflow environment
+## Step 2: Set up your Apache Airflow® environment

 Now that you have a staging table in Snowflake and some example data ready to load, you need to set up a local Airflow environment for your DAG to run in.
 This is easy with the Astro CLI.